The state of motorcycle theft in Australia and how to prevent it

 How to prevent motorcycle theft

-In thinking about how to stop motorcycle theft, QBE Motorcycle product specialist, Peter Margin, says there’s certain actions motorcycle owners can take to help keep their bikes safe.
+In thinking about how to stop motorcycle theft, QBE Motorcycle product specialist, Peter Margin says there are certain actions motorcycle owners can take to help keep their bikes safe.

-“Parking wisely, physically securing your motorcycle and making smart purchasing decisions should all be fundamental parts of your overall approach to protecting your motorcycle’s security,” he explains.
+“Parking wisely, physically securing a motorcycle and making smart purchasing decisions should all be fundamental considerations in your overall approach to motorcycle security,” he explains.

 1. Park your motorcycle wisely